 Disney’s Gran Destino Tower Review (At Coronado Springs)

-Gran Destino Tower is a Walt Disney World Resort part of Coronado Springs.
-As you may already know, Disney classifies its resorts based on amenities.
+Gran Destino Tower is a separate hotel that is part of Disney’s Coronado Springs Resort.
+As you may know, Disney classifies its resorts based on amenities.
 Coronado Springs is categorized as a moderate resort.
 However, Gran Destino Tower is slightly different from other moderate resorts at Disney.

-This relatively recent addition was built toward the front of the resort.
-It’s unique because it’s a high-rise building offering interior access.
-For comparison, the rest of Coronado Springs is grouped into villages.
+Gran Destino is a high-rise hotel that sits at the front of the resort.
+It’s unique from the villages because of its prime location, interior access, and other upgrades.
+For reference, the rest of Coronado Springs is grouped into villages.
 Each building has two to three stories with exterior room access.
+For this review of Gran Destino Tower, we’ll share our experiences and discuss amenities specific to the tower.

-Regarding theming, the hotel is based upon a collaboration between Walt Disney and Salvador Dali.
+Regarding theming, the hotel’s concept was based on a collaboration between Walt Disney and Salvador Dali.
 In the 1940s, the pair worked together to create a short film called Destino.
 Unfortunately, due to the circumstances of the time, the film was never completed.
 Later, in the early 2000s, Roy E. Disney took on the project of completing the film.
 It was well-received and nominated for an American Academy Award for best short film the year it was released.

 Years later, the idea for a new resort hotel was conceived.
 A large plot of vacant land soon became Gran Destino Tower.
-Its design, influenced by Destino, fits appropriately with the American Southwest flair of Disney’s Coronado Springs.
+Its design, influenced by Destino, fits appropriately with the American Southwest flair of the existing resort.

 Gran Destino Tower is considered part of the Animal Kingdom Resorts area.
 It’s only a short drive from the resort to Blizzard Beach and Disney’s Animal Kingdom.
 This was our second time staying at the tower hotel.
 We initially stayed at Gran Destino when it first opened in 2019, so it was interesting to return and compare our experiences.

 Gran Destino has a parking lot to the immediate right of the tower.
 A covered walkway leads out to the parking area.
-Thankfully, Disney Resort Hotels no longer charge guests to park at their resorts.
+Thankfully, Disney Resort Hotels do not charge guests to park at their hotels or theme parks.

 If you’re driving, you can come and go from the resort using your MagicBand or room key to open the secondary gate at the main entrance.
 However, on your initial arrival, you’ll need to go through the security gate.
 If you get to the resort early, the guard will alert the front desk that you’ve arrived, and you’ll begin to receive text messages regarding the status of your room.